 The LUMP Legacy

 After the challenges and achievements of the LUMP Marine Term, LUMPers often decide to continue on in the marine sciences.
 Our former students have been extremely successful in pursuing their interests in the aquatic sciences.
 Many students decided to extend their studies by participating in the Boston University Marine Program, the Semester in Environmental Science, and the SEA Semester at Woods Hole, MA.
-Others have pursued graduate degrees in the marine sciences at institutions such as Scripps Oceanographic Institute, University of Rhode Island Graduate School of Oceanography, SUNY-Stony Brook, Duke University, Florida State University, Old Dominion University, and the University of Sydney, Australia.
+Alumni have pursued graduate degrees in the marine sciences at institutions such as Scripps Oceanographic Institute, University of Rhode Island Graduate School of Oceanography, Woods Hole Oceanographic Institute, SUNY-Stony Brook, Duke University, Oregon State University, Florida State University, University of California-Davis, and James Cook University, Australia.
 A number have chosen other paths related to the marine environment and worked or have done internships at places like Woods Hole Oceanographic Institute, the Smithsonian Tropical Research Institute, Cornell University Biological Field Station, Newfound Harbor Marine Institute, and the Mote Marine Laboratory.
 A measure of the LUMP success is that our alumni have a variety of options open to them based on their experiences here at Lawrence University, and they have succeeded, and continue to excel, in the very challenging fields of marine biology, oceanography, and aquatic sciences in general.